nirtamir2/ai-sdk-slides/slides.md

 class: text-center text-balance
 ---

-# You don"t need to be a Data Scientist to be an AI Engineer
+# You don't need to be a Data Scientist to be an AI Engineer

 <!--
-Now, I want to start with an important message: You don"t need to be a data scientist to work with AI.
+Now, I want to start with an important message: You don't need to be a data scientist to work with AI.
 As developers, we can leverage AI through APIs and SDKs, making it accessible for us to build intelligent applications.
 -->

 ---